mojotech/capybara-ui/docs/getting_started.md

 #### Form Field Values
-You can get the current value of form elements by calling their methods, automagically defined by CapybaraUI.
+You can get the current value of form elements by calling their methods, automagically defined by Capybara UI.

 ```ruby
   widget(:form_with_everything).state #=> 'CO'